-Risks Related to Novel Coronavirus (COVID-19) Pandemic
+Risks Related to Current Novel Coronavirus (COVID-19) Pandemic

-Our business could be adversely affected by the effects of health epidemics, such as the COVID-19 pandemic, in regions where third parties for which we rely, including CROs or CMOs, have significant research, development or manufacturing facilities, concentrations of clinical trial sites or other business operations, causing disruption in supplies and services.
+Our business could be adversely affected by the effects of health epidemics, including the ongoing COVID-19 pandemic, in regions where third parties for which we rely, including CROs or CMOs, have significant research, development or manufacturing facilities, concentrations of clinical trial sites or other business operations, causing disruption in supplies and services.

 Our business could be adversely affected by health epidemics in regions where third parties for which we rely, as in contract research organizations, or CROs, or contract manufacturing organizations, or CMOs, have concentrations of clinical trial sites or other business operations, and could cause significant disruption in the operations of third-party manufacturers and CROs upon whom we rely.
-The spread of this pandemic caused significant volatility and uncertainty in U.S. and international markets.
-Another health epidemic such as the COVID-19 pandemic could result in an economic downturn and may disrupt our business and delay our clinical programs and timelines.
+On January 30, 2020, the World Health Organization, or WHO, announced a global health emergency because of SARS-CoV-2, a new strain of novel coronavirus originating in Wuhan, China, and the risks to the international community as the virus spread globally beyond its point of origin.
+In March 2020, the WHO declared the COVID-19 outbreak a pandemic, which continues to spread throughout the world.
+The spread of this pandemic has caused significant volatility and uncertainty in U.S. and international markets.
+This could result in an economic downturn and may disrupt our business and delay our clinical programs and timelines.

-The COVID-19 pandemic, which caused a broad impact globally, may materially affect us economically.
-While the potential economic impact brought by the COVID-19 pandemic may be difficult to assess or predict, a widespread pandemic could result in significant disruption of global financial markets, reducing our ability to access capital, which could in the future negatively affect our liquidity.
-In addition, a recession or market correction resulting from the COVID-19 pandemic could materially affect our business and the value of our common stock.
+The spread of COVID-19, which has caused a broad impact globally, may materially affect us economically.
+While the potential economic impact brought by, and the duration of, COVID-19 may be difficult to assess or predict, a widespread pandemic could result in significant disruption of global financial markets, reducing our ability to access capital, which could in the future negatively affect our liquidity.
+In addition, a recession or market correction resulting from the spread of COVID-19 could materially affect our business and the value of our common stock.

 The ultimate impact of the COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.
 We do not yet know the full extent of potential delays or impacts on our business, our clinical trials, healthcare systems or the global economy as a whole.
-However, these effects could have a material impact on our operations, and we will continue to monitor the impacts of the COVID-19 pandemic closely.
+However, these effects could have a material impact on our operations, and we will continue to monitor the COVID-19 situation closely.